Midway ISD Ag Science Instructional Facility Contract

 - Animals leaving the Ag Science Instructional Facility for shows and exhibitions must be disinfected and cleaned before their placement back into their pens.
 Preventative disease measures are required to maintain a healthy environment.

 - Stalls will be cleaned daily with waste disposed of properly.
-Disposal of waste should be done in the pasture.
+Disposal of waste should be done in the pasture in the designated areas.
 All mounds should be leveled.
-If the location changes, it will be posted at the barn as well as on the Midway FFA website.
-Preliminary verbal warnings may be issued and continued violations will lead to a formal written warning.

 - Students are expected to clean areas around pens, barrels, boxes, aisles, trim chutes, tables and scales after each use.